 Intervention is an act of love.
 It is a coordinated effort by family members and friends to help someone choose to seek recovery from addiction or other form of self-harming.
 Intervention is commonly used to address substance abuse, co-occurring disorders, and codependency.
 Caring Interventions draws from evidence-based, best-practice intervention models: ARISE®, Systemic Family Intervention© and the Johnson Institute model as modified by Jeff and Debra Jay.
 To meet the needs of the patient, every intervention is unique, often combining features of more than one model.
 Anyone with a sincere and vested interest in the identified patient may participate in an intervention, including parents, siblings, children, friends, colleagues and religious community members.
 At a minimum, the intervention process provides:

 Some families prefer to conduct an intervention without an outsider present.
-We coach families and friends to plan and conduct an intervention either in person or remotely by telephone, SMS, and email.
+We coach families and friends to plan and conduct an intervention.
+Coaching is offered in person and remotely.

 The newer, systemic models of intervention create a less hostile environment than traditional executive interventions.
 At their most basic, executive interventions include: